tiagohkodama/promopulse-/README.md

 ## 🔐 Security Applied

-- AES-based encryption of PII fields
+- PII encryption using **`cryptography.Fernet`** (symmetric authenticated encryption)
-- Private key via environment variables (KMS-like workflow)
+- Encryption key provided via the **`PII_ENCRYPTION_KEY`** environment variable
-- Safe serialization/deserialization
+- Key never logged; PII should not be logged in plaintext
+- Encryption service initialized on startup – app fails fast if key is missing or invalid
-- JWT support can be added as optional module
+- JWT support can be added later as an optional module

 ---